 Therefore, you could get another interview in the process if that current one didn’t work out.
 You don’t just want to get your hopes up (as nice as that is), you want to prepare for anything.

 Just remember that things don’t always work out and that is ok.
 It is always better to have more interviews than just the one interview and that falling through.
-So keep applying!
+So keep applying for jobs!

 Story-tell during interviews